World Rowing: Events

 World Rowing organises a large number of international rowing events throughout the year.

+Women

+Women competed in rowing events since 1950.
+With rowing officials from around the world coming to the regatta, the International Rowing Federation (FISA) held an ordinary congress on 30 August 1950 in Milan during the 1950 European Rowing Championships.
+It was at that congress that it was decided that women's rowing would be trialed.
+The first test event over the shorter agreed 1,000 m distance was run at the 1951 European Rowing Championships in Mâcon a day prior to the men's competition starting.
+The 1954 European Rowing Championships were rowing championships held on the Bosbaan regatta course in the Dutch city of Amsterdam.
+This edition is particularly notable for the fact that it was the first time that women were allowed to compete as part of the championships, after three years of trial regattas for them.
+Women from 13 countries were represented with 34 boats, and they competed in five boat classes (W1x, W2x, W4x+, W4+, W8+) from 20 to 22 August.

 Olympics

 World Rowing has been sponsoring the program for rowing events at the Olympic games since the initial Olympic games in 1896 in Athens.
 It is also responsible for running the qualification program to select the participants for the games.

 Paralympics

 World Rowing has been sponsoring the program for rowing events at the Paralympic games since the 2008 Paralympic Games in Beijing.
 It is also responsible for running the qualification program to select the participants for the games.

 World Rowing Cup

 Started in 1997, the World Cup comprises three regattas held in late Spring and early Summer.

 World Rowing Championships

 A week-long regatta held every year.
 During Olympic years, only non-Olympic boat classes race.

 World Rowing Under 19 Championships

 Running since 1967, the World Rowing Junior Championships is for those who are under 18 by the end of the current calendar year.
 During Olympic years it is held at the same time as the World Rowing Championships.
 Since 2021, the name 'Under 19' has been used instead of 'Junior'.